jaden03/IceCrystalEngine/README.md

 - Import OBJ Models with UV maps
 - Custom Material file format
 - Lighting
-- Shadows (only directional lights as of right now)
+- Shadows (no point lights yet, but we do got CSM)
 - Parenting
 - Skybox
 - HDR